oracle-livelabs/database/kubernetes-for-oracledbas/access-cluster/access-cluster.md

-# Generate the Kubeconfig File
+# Access the Kubernetes Cluster

 ## Introduction